 At Happy Beds, we think investing in a good night’s rest is just as important as investing in the right property, so we found the results of our survey, ran by Onepoll.com on our behalf, extremely interesting.

-“The secret to minimising stress when moving home is to make the process as simple and straightforward as possible, and this starts with conveyancing.
-If you can relax in the knowledge that the exchange and completion is in safe hands and will go through without a hitch, that is one less concern off your plate and you can concentrate on packing and unpacking again.
+We also spoke with several property experts to get their thoughts.
+Mick Fallon, Director and Conveyancing Solicitor at Howells Solicitors, commented: “The secret to minimising stress when moving home is to make the process as straightforward as possible, and this starts with conveyancing.
+If you can relax in the knowledge that the exchange and completion is in safe hands and will go through without a hitch, that is one less concern off your plate, and you can concentrate on packing and unpacking again.

-“Having support from people you can count on, whether a solicitor, moving company, or friends and family, is also key to delegating tasks and making moving less of a worry and more of an exciting period of your life.”
+“Having support from people you can count on, whether a solicitor, moving company or friends and family, is also key to delegating tasks and making moving less of a worry and more of an exciting period of your life.”

-“If you’re looking for the secret to how to move house without stress, I would say it’s really important, before moving, to plan well in advance and to get a great night’s sleep before the big day to put yourself in the best frame of mind.
+Joy Richards, our Sleep Specialist here at Happy Beds, said: “Moving homes can be an exciting time - but also a stressful one.
+There are countless things that can go wrong, and it can feel as if you’re spinning plates trying to make sure everything goes to plan.
+“If you’re looking for the secret to how to move house without stress, I would say it’s essential, before proceeding, to plan well in advance and to get a great night’s sleep before the big day to put yourself in the best frame of mind.

-“If you find yourself still unable to sleep after a few weeks in your new home, it may not be your new location, but your sleep environment.
-Invest in a quality mattress, put out some blackout curtains up and try some calming activities, such as drinking chamomile tea or meditation practice, and I’m sure your quality and quantity of sleep will soon improve.
+If you find yourself still unable to sleep after a few weeks in your new home, it may not be your new location but your sleep environment.
+Invest in a quality mattress and a strong bed, put out some blackout curtains up and try some calming activities, such as drinking chamomile tea or meditation practice, and we're sure your quality and quantity of sleep will soon improve.